chetanyb/Kotlin/README.md

 ## Acknowledgments
 - A heartfelt thanks to Philipp Lackner for his comprehensive and engaging Kotlin tutorials.
 - Gratitude to the Kotlin community and the creators of the official documentation for their extensive resources.

+#### NOTE: Some topics are covered within single project with name of some other topic